zeromq/pyzmq/docs/source/howto/ssh.md

 Note that `"server"` can actually be a fully specified `"user@server:port"` ssh url.
 Since this really just launches a shell command, all your ssh configuration of usernames, aliases, keys, etc. will be respected.
-If necessary, {func}`tunnel_connection` does take arguments for specific passwords, private keys (the ssh `-i` option), and non-default choice of whether to use paramiko.
+If necessary, {func}`.tunnel_connection` does take arguments for specific passwords, private keys (the ssh `-i` option), and non-default choice of whether to use paramiko.